 While you can certainly combat the mite issue when it arises, stay a step ahead of the problem instead.
 Be diligent, and make sure mites don’t show up in the first place!

-Check, double check, and triple check your plants!
-You should be observing your plants closely enough to notice minute changes in appearance and behavior that might indicate trouble, whether from Russet Mites or from any other source.
+Check, double-check, and triple-check your plants!
+It would be best if you were observing your plants close enough to notice minute changes in appearance and behavior that might indicate trouble, whether from Russet Mites or from any other source.
 In short, be scientific in your approach to growing.
 Larger farming operations aren’t able to give this kind of attention to each plant, and that’s why they turn to harmful, synthetic pesticides to deal with the problem.

 According to Planet Natural Research Center’s Russet Mite Article, it’s beneficial to practice the following as well:

 - Use only dependable, high-quality potting medium and plants from a nursery you trust.
 Don’t be afraid to ask if mites have been a problem.

 - Introducing beneficial nematodes just as soil temperatures begin to warm and ahead of planting can help destroy eggs that are in the soil and nymphs (baby mites) once they hatch.